JosephChege4/ai_demo_presentation/README.md

 Each file performs the following steps:

-1. Loads the source PDFs from a directory like `./SourceGroupA/` or `./SourceGroupB/`.
+1. Loads the source PDFs from a hidden directory like `./SourceGroupA/` or `./SourceGroupB/`.
 2. Merges all documents into one training corpus.
 3. Builds a queryable AI index using LlamaIndex.
 4. Asks each question from `generated_questions.txt` and displays the responses.

-## 🛠️ How to Add Your Own Sources
+## How to Add Your Own Sources

 1. Create a folder inside the project directory called `SourceGroupC/` (or reuse A or B).
 2. Add your PDF files there.